YordanPG/syncipy_YG/README.md

 * No attempt is made to resolve/synchronize links, those are currently ignored;
 * On renaming of files/directories, in order to resolve name collisions, no validation is done for the length of the new path;
+* So far only tested on Windows 10 with Python 3.11.7

 The script follows these steps:
 1. Validates user input.
 3. Marks the start of synchronization.
 4. Takes a snapshot of the source dir; as this is being done, adapts the destination directry structure as a prep for syncing.
-    NOTE: If for some reason, a src sub-dir cannot be synced into the respective dest location, sync will be attempted under a different name in dest, i.e.:
+    * NOTE: If for some reason, a src sub-dir cannot be synced into the respective dest location, sync will be attempted under a different name in dest, i.e.:
     ./src/subDir1 cannot be synced under ./dest/subDir1
-    resolution: if possible, synced under /dest/subDir1_<timestamp>
+    resolution: if possible, synced under /dest/subDir1_\<timestamp>
-    NOTE: the same applies for file name conflicts
+    * NOTE: the same applies for file name conflicts
 5. Takes a snapshot of the dest dir (in its modified adapted state, see previous point)
 6. Does the actual syncing by: